Tokyo: Top 10 Things To Do

 Hotel View

-No 1 – Imperial Palace
+No 1 – Visit the grounds of the grand Imperial Palace

 We started our first day in Tokyo by taking the train to Tokyo Station in order to visit one of the city’s most famous sights; The Imperial Palace.
 Japanese stations are like underground towns, so it’s useful to note which exit you need beforehand, as it’s not always readily apparent when you reach the station.